huntdatacenter/docs/docs/do-science/hunt-workbench/faq.md

 ```bash
 mamba create -n <name> 'python~=3.10.*' 'ipykernel'
 ```
-If you have older setup and missing mamba, you can use conda command instead:
+If you have older setup and missing mamba, you can use Conda command instead:

 ```bash
 mamba create -n <name> 'python~=3.10.*' 'ipykernel'